einargs/haskell-webgl/NOTES.md

-# Current Bug
-- the version isn't updating
-- producerRecomputeValue isn't being called, I think because the value isn't changing.
-- TODO: log the calculation of whether to update in producerUpdateValueVersion.
-- The problem is that `consumerPollProducersForChange` isn't returning True.
 # TODO
+- [ ] Stop using the signal runtime and switch to using `IORef`s.
-- Finish the View to HtmlElement conversion.
+- [X] Finish the View to HtmlElement conversion.
-- Figure out why document fragments get used
+- [ ] Figure out why document fragments get used
-- Finish the ability to watch things.
+- [X] Finish the ability to watch things.
 That means I need a way for consumers to have a callback?
       I think I'd rather instead build it so that only the watchers register a callback.
-- get the ghc-wasm-compat stuff working for better editing
+- [X] get the ghc-wasm-compat stuff working for better editing
+- [ ] I need some way to do effects
+  - I think I can have an effect function that does an effect with io
+  - but I think I'd also need something that lets me run signal writer code in a callback or whatever?
+Should I have two CanWrite?
+One that can only write and one that can do IO as well?
+No, that won't work because it needs to be able to
+- [ ] Make the event callbacks take an event.
+I have notes about that somewhere in the comments -- was an interesting idea about linking the event type to the thing you're listening on.
+- [ ] Check to see if I can remove the extra argument from the `makeCallback` stuff.
+- [ ] Switch from using the custom `Witness` to `Dict` from the constraints-extra library.

+## View Brainstorming
+- [ ] better DX for writing views
+  - Miso uses lucid
+- [ ] stopgap: Embed class to handle embedding stuff like raw text and reactive and components.
+- I could make it so that both attributes and children are done inside a monad argument.
+That way including or not including an attribute is just a matter of using the when function?
+No, that's a terrible idea, I want dynamic attributes to be dynamic duh.

+# Future
+- Embedding a monad into the event callbacks would be cool.

+# Haskell Notes

 ## Mixing Signal Reads and Writes
 So we don't want to write to a signal based on a different signal;